getsentry/sentry-docs/src/collections/_documentation/server/sso.md

 -   Via a middleware which handles an upstream proxy dictating the authenticated user
 -   Via a third-party service which implements an authentication pipeline

-This documentation describes the latter, which would cover things like Google Apps and GitHub.
+This documentation describes the latter, which will cover topics like Google Apps and GitHub.

 ## Installing a Provider